top of page

 2006 Gabourie was invited back to the Festival to work with Cimolino on Coriolanus starring Martha Henry & Colm Feore.

 2003 Gabourie returned to the Festival to work with Cimolino on Loves Labours Lost starring Brian Bedford and in that same year, Richard Monette personally nominated Gabourie for the Canada Council, John Hirsch Directors Award.

 2002 The Stratford Festival 50th Anniversary Season, Gabourie acted as Assistant Director on Festival Artistic Director Richard Monette's production of All's Well That Ends Well starring Domni Blythe, Lucy Peacock and William Hutt.
 Gabourie also directed Bereav'd of Light by Ian Ross, starring Leon Pownall, Derwin Jordan and Gregory Dominic Odjig, for the Inaugural Season of the Studio Theatre.
-In the fall of 2002, Richard Monette asked Gabourie to attend Middlesex University Directing Shakespeare Module and Gabourie spent 8 weeks studying approaches to Shakespeare with a group of international directors and some of the world's leading practitioners of Shakespeare including John Russell Brown Leon Rubin & Dame Janet Suzman.
+In the fall of 2002, Richard Monette asked Gabourie to attend Middlesex University Directing Shakespeare Module and Gabourie spent 8 weeks studying approaches to Shakespeare with a group of international directors and some of the world's leading practitioners of Shakespeare including; Roy Battersby, John Russell Brown, Leon Rubin & Dame Janet Suzman.

 2001 Gabourie was invited to the Festival to be Assistant Director to Antoni Cimolino on Twelfth Night starring Peter Donaldson, Tara Rosling and William Hutt and to direct two pieces for the Roberston Davies Celebration, Overlaid & Voice of the People, starring Kate Trotter and Jerry Frankin.
 In the fall of 2001, Gabourie joined the Festival Director's Office working in New Play Development and casting.